-Before we dig into my top 9, let’s explore the key characteristics of drills and drivers.
+Before we dig into the list, let’s explore the key characteristics of drills and drivers.

 Table of Contents